Enrique Zuazua: Dissemination activities

-He was a collaborator Basque public radios on the broadcasts "Faktoria" in "Euskadi Irratia" (in Basque) and "Boulevard Magazine" in Radio Euskadi and within the TV shows "Azpimarra" and "Ahoz Aho" of the Basque Public TV EITB.
+He was a collaborator on Basque public radios on the broadcasts "Faktoria" in "Euskadi Irratia" (in Basque) and "Boulevard Magazine" in Radio Euskadi and within the TV shows "Azpimarra" and "Ahoz Aho" of the Basque Public TV EITB.

 Prizes and awards

-His work has had significant impact.
+His work has had a significant impact.
 He was recognised as a "highly cited researcher," by the ISI Institute (Thompson) in 2004.
 He received the 2006 Euskadi Prize for Science and Technology and has been nominated as a numerary of the "Jakiunde," Basque Academy of Sciences, Arts and Humanities.
-In 2007 he was awarded the Julio Rey Pastor National Prize for "Mathematics, Information and Communications Technology," the highest national award in these disciplines.
-He received his award from His Majesty, the King on 15 January 2008 together with the other 2007 prize-winners (Ignacio Cirac Saturain, Carlos Duarte Quesada, Luis A. Oro Giral and Daniel Ramón Vidal).
+In 2007, he was awarded the Julio Rey Pastor National Prize for "Mathematics, Information and Communications Technology," the highest national award in these disciplines.
+He received his award from His Majesty the King on 15 January 2008, together with the other 2007 prize-winners (Ignacio Cirac Saturain, Carlos Duarte Quesada, Luis A. Oro Giral, and Daniel Ramón Vidal).

-His paper "On the optimality of the observability inequalities for parabolic and hyperbolic systems with potentials", in collaboration with Thomas Duyckaerts and Xu Zhang, published in Ann.
+His paper "On the optimality of the observability inequalities for parabolic and hyperbolic systems with potentials", in collaboration with Thomas Duyckaerts and Xu Zhang, was published in Ann.
 Inst.
 H. Poincaré Anal.
 Non Linéaire 25 (2008), no. 1, pp. 1–41, got the 2008 Award for the best paper on that Journal.